 Insert the CD-ROM into the drive.
-Explore the contents of the CD-ROM, double click on the icon named "Minimoog-V Setup.exe".
+Explore the contents of the CD-ROM, double click on the icon named "Minimoog-V 2.5 Setup.exe".

 At the first step of the installation, choose the destination folder for the Minimoog-V installation.
-By default, it will be installed in this location:
+By default, it will be installed in the following location on 32-bit systems: